nodeGame/survey-ineq/README.md

 # Survey
- <>

-## Description

-An example survey with various questions for nodegame users.
+A simple survey with focus on inequality.

+_More questions to be added._

 ## License